 LAMMPS itself does not do post-processing or visualization.
 However it's output can be directly used by several post-processing and viz tools that are distributed with the LAMMPS package in the tools directory.
 LAMMPS output can be processed by the Pizza.py toolkit in various ways to produce plots and pictures and animations.
 And LAMMPS output can be converted into formats for input into a variety of other visualization packages.
-This section of the LAMMPS manual discusses visualization options.1.6 What is the connection between LAMMPS and Pizza.py?
+The Howto viz doc page discusses visualization options.1.6 What is the connection between LAMMPS and Pizza.py?

 Pizza.py is a separate package from LAMMPS which provides tools for doing setup, analysis, plotting, and visualization for LAMMPS and other simulation codes.
 Pizza.py is written in Python and is available for download from this page.

 LAMMPS is an open-source code.
 A gzipped tar file of LAMMPS source, documentation, auxiliary tools, and example inputs/outputs can be downloaded from this page2.2 Will LAMMPS run on my machine?

 LAMMPS is very portable.
 It should build on any platform with a C++ compiler.
 The GNU g++ compiler or commercial compilers work fine.
 I have built LAMMPS for several parallel and desktop machines, which all run Unix or Linux variants, and for a Mac (OS X).

 The Build doc pages have information about making LAMMPS.2.3 Can LAMMPS be built for MS Windows?